-- Review and enhance recruitment practices to enable the hiring of Indigenous staff as well as staff representative of diverse communities - Staff in schools and work places will engage in learning to ensure safer and more welcoming environments for all - Review all hiring and promotion processes so that our commitment to equity is embedded in all processes with an emphasis on hiring processes for "Positions of Responsibility" - Review and refresh demographic questionnaires from point of application, to point of hire, to point of promotion - Provide professional learning to those who hire staff in TDSB so that our learning processes are fair, equitable and inclusive
+- Review and enhance recruitment practices to enable the hiring of Indigenous staff as well as staff representative of diverse communities - Ensure that all of our employees have equitable opportunities for advancement, that their skills are valued and used appropriately, and that they have equitable access to available support for their professional development - Review all hiring and promotion processes so that our commitment to equity is embedded in all processes - Review and refresh demographic questionnaires from point of application, to point of hire, to point of promotion - Analyze workforce census and employee wellness survey for follow up - Provide professional learning to those who hire staff in TDSB so that our learning processes are fair, equitable and inclusive

-- Quantitative data of new hires and promotions. - Become one of Canada's "Best Diversity Employers." - Staff Census data.
+- · Quantitative data of new hires and promotions. - Become one of Canada's "Best Diversity Employers." - · Staff Census data.